csestuit/dcos-config-backup/README.md

 #Non-interactive mode (experimental)

 The program accepts an IP address and configuration name as arguments, and supports "get" and "post" options.
+Before a "get" or "post" option is performed, a "login" operation must always be performed to provide an authentication token from username and password.
+The token can alternatively be passed as an environment variable.

 The invocation format is:

 ```
 usage: ./run.sh [option] DCOS_IP configuration_name
   options:
+    -l, --login Logs into a cluster and updates the TOKEN used to perform "get" or "put" operations.
+A login must be always performed before a get or put.
     -g, --get   Gets a full configuration from the DC/OS cluster running in "DCOS_IP", and saves it under "configuration_name"
     -p, --post  Loads a full configuration stored under "configuration_name" and posts it to the DC/OS cluster running in "DCOS_IP"
 ```